wp-plugins/eshop/trunk/readme.txt

 * *fixed* many small bugs

 Version 5.3.0

-* beta version, not released
+* beta version not released

 Version 5.2.3

 * further fix for translations - this one works...

 Version 5.2.3